Functorial tropicalization of logarithmic schemes: The case of constant coefficients: Overview and statement of the main results

-Let $k$ be a field that is endowed with a (possibly trivial) non-Archimedean absolute value $\vert.\vert_k$, let $N$ be a finitely generated free abelian group of dimension $n$, and write $M$ for its dual $\Hom(N,\Z)$ as well as $\langle.,.\rangle$ for the duality pairing between $N$ and $M$.
+Let $k$ be a field that is endowed with a (possibly trivial) non-Archimedean absolute value $\vert.\vert$, let $N$ be a finitely generated free abelian group of dimension $n$, and write $M$ for its dual $\Hom(N,\Z)$ as well as $\langle.,.\rangle$ for the duality pairing between $N$ and $M$.

-\emph{Tropicalization} is a process that associates to a closed subset $Y$ of the split algebraic torus $T=\Spec k[M]$ a subset $\Trop(Y)$ in $N_\R=N\otimes\R$ that can be endowed with the structure of a rational polyhedral fan.
-It is called the \emph{tropical variety} associated to $Y$ in $N_\R$.
-Following \cite{EinsiedlerKapranovLind_amoebas} as well as \cite{Gubler_tropvar} and \cite{Gubler_guide}, one of the many ways of defining $\Trop(Y)$ is by taking it to be the projection of the non-Archimedean analytic space\footnote{See Section \ref{section_analytification} for details on the two analytification functors $(.)^{an}$ and $(.)^\beth$ used in this text.} $Y^{an}$ associated to $Y$ into $N_\R$ via the natural continuous \emph{tropicalization map}
+\emph{Tropicalization} is a process that associates to a closed subset $Y$ of the split algebraic torus $T=\Spec k[M]$ a subset $\Trop(Y)$ in $N_\R=N\otimes\R$, the \emph{tropicalization} of $Y$, which can be endowed with the structure of a rational polyhedral complex.
+Following \cite{EinsiedlerKapranovLind_amoebas} as well as \cite{Gubler_tropvar} and \cite{Gubler_guide}, one of the many ways of defining $\Trop(Y)$ is by taking it to be the projection of the non-Archimedean analytic space $Y^{an}$ (see Section \ref{section_analytification} below) associated to $Y$ into $N_\R$ via a natural continuous \emph{tropicalization map}